Curriculum - what do we teach?

 You can read about our curriculum here, but we would really rather you enjoy our class blogs.
 On there, you'll see pictures and hear from the staff and children about what goes on in class every day.
 You'll see how we teach all of the subjects of the National Curriculum and how we bring the curriculum to life through Mantle of the Expert.

-Our curriculum is designed to ensure that pupils establish a solid foundation in the basic skills of reading, writing and numeracy and are given many opportunities to apply these skills in purposeful, memorable contexts.
+Our curriculum is designed to ensure that pupils establish a solid foundation in the basic skills of reading, writing and numeracy and are given many opportunities to apply these skills in purposeful, memorable contexts in order to embed the learning.

 We also encourage children to use the Bug Club online reading club during breakfast club, at lunchtimes and at home.
 Parents can support their children and can make sure they understand what they read by asking them the 'bug questions' on screen.

-We teach a lot of our writing skills through 'Talk for Writing.'
+Writing: We teach a lot of our writing skills through 'Talk for Writing.'
 You can see examples of Talk for Writing by clicking on the tab at the top of the page.
+Our writing curriculum is centers around the use of high quality texts, wherever possible linked to other subject areas through the 'mantle.'
+Spelling is taught daily and children are expected to spell words from the word lists below.

-We teach maths through a learning system called Maths Makes Sense.
+We teach maths through resources from White Rose Maths.
 Children develop skills in arithmetic, data handling, geometry and reasoning.
 Partner teaching gives pupils opportunities to explain and deepen understanding of key areas of maths.
 To find out more click here or on the 'Video Guides for Parents' tab at the top of this page.

 Developing as confident citizens